SiliconLabs/wiseconnect/examples/si91x_soc/service/sl_si91x_power_manager_m4_wireless/readme.md

 ## Overview

 - According to the macros configured in power_manager_example.h file, it executes the state transition and sleep-wakeup with RAM retention on button press, sleep-wakeup without RAM retention using second trigger as wakeup source.
 - By default, the system is configured to the PS3 state.
-The application will switch to the PS4 state as required.
-The state transitions occur upon button press.
-State transitions demonstrated are as follows: PS4 -> PS2, PS2 -> PS4, PS4 -> PS4 Sleep -> PS4, PS4 -> PS3, PS3 -> PS3 Sleep -> PS3, PS3 -> PS2, PS2 -> PS2 Sleep -> PS2, PS2 -> PS1 -> PS2, PS2 -> PS3, PS3 -> PS4.
-It switches the state at the time of button press.
+The application switches to the PS4 state as required.
+The state transitions occurs when the button is pressed.
+State transition is demonstrated in the following manner: PS4 -> PS2, PS2 -> PS4, PS4 -> PS4 Sleep -> PS4, PS4 -> PS3, PS3 -> PS3 Sleep -> PS3, PS3 -> PS2, PS2 -> PS2 Sleep -> PS2, PS2 -> PS1 -> PS2, PS2 -> PS3, PS3 -> PS4.
+It switches the states when the button is pressed.
 - Sleep - wakeup without RAM retention is demonstrated as follows: PS4 -> PS0 -> wakeup -> restart the controller.
 - For the integration of power manager in other projects, refer the instructions at the given path: **examples/si91x_soc/service/power_manager_m4_wireless/resources/power_manager_integration_guide/power_manager_integration.pdf**